 Just before I left college, three things happened that changed everything.
-First, my father died, which was devastating for me and also threw me into a musical “identity crisis.”
+First, my father died, which was devastating for me and also threw me into a musical identity crisis.
+He had been such an influence on me muscially, and also a comrade in a life devoted to the love of music.
 Second, his death left my handicapped mother with no one to care for her, and so I assumed that role.
 Third, I had been plagued by very bad tendonitis while I was in music school, and after I graduated I actually had to stop playing for awhile out of frustration and pain.
 After assuming all my life that I would be a professional musician, it suddenly seemed like I would have to choose another profession.
 I was devastated.
 I had lost two things that I loved, that helped to give me my identity.
 I floundered.
 Finally I turned to writing.
 I had been writing all my life, but the devotion to music had eclipsed it.
 For about three years I cared for my mother, wrote science fiction and poetry, and studied writing.
 The two most useful things I gained during that period of my "life without music" were: 1) I developed stronger writing skills, which have helped my lyric writing immensely, and 2) I realized that for me, a life without being actively involved in music was like just passing the time until I died.
 Music was what gave my life meaning.
 I resolved that no matter how much trouble I had with tendonitis or carpal tunnel syndrome (I have that too), I had to get back into playing music.

 In the late 1980s I returned to performing – popular music at first, classical was too hard on my tendonitis - first solo and then with bands again, and was pretty successful.
 The one band I was in went far enough to open up for Eddie Money and The Little River Band.
 Yet I was still discontented.
 I missed classical piano and musical theater.